JahodaPaul/FIT_CTU/README.md

 yum install ncurses-*

-Unfortunatly it is not possible to run this program on windows, yet.
+Unfortunately it is not possible to run this program on windows, yet.